CIVICOM AID

 • Build a School Program

-Our education access program builds and rehabilitates classrooms, toilets, and water points in underserved schools where children study under trees, hide behind bushes for toilets, or walk long distances for water.
-By improving infrastructure, we create safe learning spaces and provide clean water closer to schools in need.
+Our Build a School program constructs and repairs classrooms, toilets, and water points in schools where children learn under trees or lack safe sanitation.
+By improving school buildings, we create safe learning spaces and bring clean water closer to children, helping them learn with dignity and hope.

 Read More